 Any investment decisions should not be made solely on the tax treatment alone.
 You would also need to factor in variable factors such as risk tolerance, time frame, short- and long-term goals, and so on.

 Before you plan your asset location strategy, it usually makes sense to consider both spouses’ assets as a single large portfolio, assuming you plan to live off the same retirement assets.
 Say one spouse has a generous employer pension and little RRSP room: In that case it’s generally fine if that spouse holds more of the equities and the other holds more of the fixed income.
 This approach can help shelter more of your family’s overall assets from tax, though it does make portfolio rebalancing a bigger challenge.
 A spreadsheet will definitely come in handy when you’re making your plan.

 Remember, asset location should come after the more important decisions, such as the amount of risk you’re taking in your portfolio.
 If you’re not maxing out all of your tax-sheltered accounts, decide whether an RRSP or TFSA makes the most sense for your situation.
 (In general, those with higher incomes should favour RRSPs.)
 If you’re using both, hold foreign stocks in the RRSP to avoid withholding taxes.
 Otherwise the two accounts are largely equivalent when it comes to asset location.

 Only after you’ve run out of tax-sheltered contribution room should you use non-registered accounts.
-Assuming your portfolio holds all the asset classes listed below, place them in your non-registered account using this order of preference.
+Assuming your portfolio holds all the asset classes listed above, place them in your non-registered account using this order of preference.
 If your investment plan doesn’t include one of these asset classes, just move to the next one in the list—never choose an investment solely for its tax characteristics.